maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-train-has-already-departed.md

 pic: /genai/img/arnold-commando-ayn-rand-fasces.jpg
 ---

-Nowadays, it is difficult to avoid being a sceptical AI user, especially if you are a software engineer.
-If you read the news carefully and follow tech-oriented social media accounts, you may notice a big discrepancy between the enthusiastic opinions about how game-changing the new technology is and how much code can now be generated with very little effort, and the pessimistic messages about working with AI being no faster, or even slower, than working without it.
+It is difficult to avoid being a sceptical AI user, especially if you are a software engineer.
+If you read the news carefully and follow tech-oriented social media accounts, you may notice a big discrepancy between the enthusiastic opinions about how game-changing the new technology is and how much code can now be generated with very little effort, and the pessimistic messages about working with AI being [no faster][ai-is-not-faster], or even [slower][metr], than working without it.

 This kind of dissonance is not unprecedented.
 Scepticism and enthusiasm were also evident at the time of the invention of the steam engine, the bicycle and the car.
 Nor can I say that I haven't witnessed this myself, because that would be untrue.
 Consider the invention of the personal computer, the internet and the mobile phone, and finally the smartphone.

-The only difference with AI in software engineering is perhaps that I am personally involved.
-This is because ["AI can take my job"][when-does-ai] and because it is expected to generate unmaintainable code (because humans only develop highly maintainable, clean code, after all).
-Why are there so many mixed opinions?
-Let's take a brief look at this problem.
+The AI revolution is happening now at an unprecedented pace.
+Expectations are enormous, as are the reported disappointments.
+Can both sides be right?

 ### The way we feel about AI